AdamVenis/adamvenis.github.io/_posts/2020-08-31-making-estimates.md

 ax.grid()
 plt.show()
 ```

 [graph1.png]

 We see that our estimates are generally less accurate when `p` is closer to 0.5, and more accurate when `p` is close to 0 or 1.
-So it's fair to say that the worst case scenario in terms of accuracy is around `p=0.5`.
-The core idea I'd like to show is a new estimator that takes the empirical mean and moves it slightly towards 0.5 will have a better worst case scenario.
-It'll do this by "trading off" accuracy at the boundaries for accuracy around `p=0.5`.
+If you want to make guarantees about the accuracy of your estimator, you would use the worst case value, which here is around 0.25.
+The surprising thing I'd like to show in this post is that we can construct a new estimator that has a better guarantee than the empirical mean.
+Our new estimator will take the empirical mean estimate and move it slightly towards 0.5.
+This effectively "trades off" accuracy at the boundary values of `p` for accuracy around the middle.

-Notice that this curve closely matches the parabola `f(p) = p-p^2`.
+Notice that this curve closely matches the parabola `f(p) = p - p^2`.
 In fact if we were to run infinitely many trials, this curve would converge to that parabola exactly.
-Another way of saying that is that the parabola p-p^2 is the expected value of estimation error, denoted E[(x-p)^2].
+Another way of saying that is that the parabola `p - p^2` is the expected value of estimation error, denoted $$\mathbb{E}[(x - p)^2]$$.
 Let's work out the details to be sure.

-Using the formula for expected value, it is the sum over all outcomes of the function value at that outcome times the probability of that outcome.
+Recall the formula for expected value, that it is the sum over all outcomes of the function value at that outcome times the probability of that outcome.
 In our setting, an outcome is observing some `k` heads after flipping a coin `n` times, where `0<= k <= n` and `x = k/n`.
 Then by linearity of expectation we expand:

 E[(x-p)^2] = E[(k/n - p)^2] = E[k^2/n^2 - 2pk/n + p^2] = E[k^2]/n^2 - 2pE[k]/n + p^2